 The person chooses to meet.
 The staff member goes over resources and options.
-The person may request supportive measures and may elect to proceed with an investigation.
-The person chooses not to meet or requests not to proceed with an investigation.
+The person may request supportive measures and may request to proceed with resolution through investigation, educational response, or restorative resolution.
+The person chooses not to meet or requests not to proceed with a resolution.
 The University typically can honor that request.